oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     **If you made a mistake**, you can easily re-sync all the Region Page items back and repeat the process.
-If you need to do this, *right click* on the **Posts** tree entry, and choose Synchronize Page Items, and then carefully delete those that we don't want.
+If you need to do this, *right click* on the **Post** tree entry, and choose Synchronize Page Items, and then carefully delete those that we don't want.

     ![Options to synchronize in the rendering tree](images/sync-page-items.png)